dev-workshops/one-day-android/01-day-one-morning.md

 Let's try the following commands together:
 - pwd - List the contents of the directory
-- ls - List all files and folders in current directory
+- ls/dir(windows) - List all files and folders in current directory
 - cd - Change directories
 - mkdir - Create a new folder
 - rmdir - Remove an empty folder